HdkTkhs/Vmol/README.md

   after 460 SCF iterations.
 Thus, the energy difference between E(RHF) and E(HF-OEP) is found to be 2.37 mHartree, which shows an agreement with the value provided in Table I of Ref.
 [6] in the reference list described above.

+# Notes
+  As noted above, to determine the boundary conditions of the Hartree potential, the fractional charge on each atom is optimized through a least-square fittings.
+To do this, the sampling points are randomly chosen from the grid points in the QM cell.

 # Citation
   If your work incorporates any part of 'Vmol', please cite the following references:

 ```
 [1] H. Takahashi, T. Hori, T. Wakabayashi, and T. Nitta,